quumhd/42-Born2beRoot/README.md

 This project has been created as part of the 42 curriculum by jdreissi

-We created a virutal machine using Debian or Rocky Linux
+We had to created a virutal machine using Debian or Rocky Linux

 while also setting up the following rules: